 Disarmament & non-proliferation

-The development of nuclear programmes for military purposes by countries striving for regional dominance, the use of chemical weapons by state and non-state actors in certain conflict zones or the issue of diversion of conventional weapons are all threats underlining the importance of prevention and control in the field of armament.
+The development of nuclear programmes for military purposes, the use of chemical weapons by state and non-state actors in certain conflict zones or the issue of the diversion of conventional weapons are all threats underlining the importance of prevention and control in the field of armament.

 Belgium considers international security as one and indivisible.
-This implies that in the field of disarmament, we have to make progress both regarding conventional and non-conventional weapons.
+This implies that in the field of disarmament we have to make progress regarding conventional as well as non-conventional weapons.
 Since non-proliferation and disarmament are inextricably linked, Belgium adopts a global approach, striving for balanced progress in both domains.

 Weapons of Mass Destruction

 Top of the international security agenda is the definition of a results-oriented response to the threat posed by the use of weapons of mass destruction (WMD) both by states and non-state actors, including terrorist groups.

 These WMD or non-conventional weapons are intended to cause a large number of victims and to inflict a lot of damage.
 They are characterized by their non-discriminatory nature and their long-term effects.
 The following types of weapons are considered to be WMD:

 Given the fact that the threats related to WMD are not limited to a national territory, Belgium considers it a necessity to tackle these threats in a regional context.
 The current major dossiers such as Iran or North – Korea prove this point.
 They demand constant attention and continuous efforts to find diplomatic solutions.

 An effective multilateral approach offers the best response to such challenges.
 Common positions agreed by the European Union (EU) are particularly relevant because they greatly enhance the impact of our efforts.
 This is borne out by the implementation of the EU’s strategy on Weapons of Mass Destruction, which was adopted in 2003 and has currently reached cruising speed.